 The hour long train trip to Staines would’ve been uneventful if it wasn’t for the fact that the train was packed out with the members of the egg chasing fraternity who felt it was there duty to inform us that there was a game at Twickenham (really??).
 Then as we arrived into Staines we were greeted with one of those scenes that you hope would not be the highlight of the day because this fully grown man appeared to be sporting a half and half Arsenal kit with shorts and socks to boot as well! no doubt Taz has posted a picture somewhere of it.
 (Your wish is my command Dukey!
 See below. – Ed)

-|Full Kit wanker!|
+|Full half-Kit wanker!|

 |First half action….|